Hosta

 • Shade is essential: Hostas flourish in partial to full shade.
 Avoid placing them in areas with intense afternoon sun, as it can scorch their leaves1.

 • Watering needs: While Hostas can tolerate mild drought, consistent moisture helps maintain their lush appearance, especially in warmer months.
+Water deeply and regularly, ensuring the soil remains evenly moist but not soggy.

 Seasonal Considerations